24 Hours in My City- What to see, eat, & do in Greenville, SC!

-After our snack, we decided to be touristy and hit up some of the iconic downtown landmarks.
+After our snack, we decided to be touristy and hit up some iconic downtown landmarks.

 The Peace Center holds the majority of our large-scale arts, music, and theater events, hosting anything from the Piano Guys to the Hamilton and Dear Evan Hansen musicals, which sold out tickets in the first few hours they went live!

-Wyche Pavilion is an absolutely gorgeous open-air venue that used to be a mill and is now used for weddings, photoshoots, and catering events, conveniently located next to one of our other great restaurants downtown, Larkin’s on the River.
+Wyche Pavilion is an absolutely gorgeous open-air venue that used to be a mill and is now used for weddings, photoshoots, and catering events.

 The next stop on our tour was Falls Park, with its gorgeous green space, suspension bridge, and waterfall in the heart of downtown.

 This was probably one of our favorite parts of downtown, a stop away from the hustle and bustle of Main Street to stop and enjoy nature.

 After this, we headed back to the Saturday Market to buy some coffee and granola, and stopped at the basil stand you saw above!

 Lunch was at Cookout (another Southern favorite), with trays and milkshakes galore (none for me though 😂)!

 Other great lunch and dinner spots to check out include: